Papagenaa/Nmap_Ids_Bypass/README.md

    ```

 ### Usage
 You can run normal scans using the -O flag.
 To execute the payload add the --evade-mlids flag.
-Warning , in order for it to work you need to add specific ports to avoid unnecassary traffic.
+Warning , in order for it to work you need to add specific ports to avoid unnecassary traffic (usually 2 ports 1 open 1 closed e.g 22,80).
 ```bash
 cd nmap_source
 sudo ./nmap -O --evade-mlids -p (x,x) <target_ip>